-B&B Tiny Houses is thrilled to be the builder for Wheel Pad®.
+B&B Tiny Houses is proud to be the builder for Wheel Pad® additions.

 Wheel Pad is an eco-friendly, 200 square foot universally accessible modular addition (bed & bath) that can be temporarily or permanently attached to an existing home.